 Letters and text messages constitute the primary forms of communication between my Omma, Appa, and me.

 I hope to write a book about all of this one day, thinking that maybe doing so will help me to make sense of it.

 Who am I kidding?
-Stuff like this doesn't make sense.
+This will never make sense.

 All I can do is try my best to manage life in post-reunion.
 It's so much more complicated than I ever anticipated.